sujunyan/sujunyan.github.io/_pages/about.md

 ### On-going project
 - <a href="{{ '/projects/cfo' | relative_url }}">Follow the Sun and Go with the Wind: Carbon Footprint Optimized Timely E-Truck Transportation</a>
     - <span style="color:red">Best paper award</span> at ACM e-Energy 2023
-    - We study an important yet challenging problem , namely the carbon footprint optimization problem for e-trucks.
+    - We study the carbon-optimized timely transportation for electric trucks, which is essential for maximizing the decarbonization potential of E-Trucks while challenging to solve.
     - We provide a novel problem formulation , which incurs low model complexity and reveals a useful problem structure.

 <!-- Default Statcounter code for personal webpage https://sujunyan.github.io/